 According to Cape Canaveral officials, storm surge on the coast is a very serious occurrence, because the water rises quickly after the rain, and the coastal waves add force.

-- TRACK THE TROPICS: Watches, warnings, forecasts, spaghetti models
+- TRACK THE TROPICS: Watches, warnings, forecasts, satellite loops, spaghetti models

 - 7-DAY FORECAST: Rain chances, county-by-county temperatures